anquore/rd53a_docs/index.rst

 Build Info
 ^^^^^^^^^^
 - Targets Xilinx KC705 Kintex FPGA Board
-- Vivado 2016.2/2017.4
+- Vivado 2017.4

 Description
 ^^^^^^^^^^^
 - This is a firmware RD53A emulator (code located here https://gitlab.cern.ch/dgsmith/rd53a_hardware_emulator).
 The emulator has currently been set up to communicate properly with the YARR firmware (located here https://github.com/Yarr/Yarr-fw).
-- A 160 MHz output version of the emulator has also been designed to setup communication between the RD53A emulator and the RCE-RD53A projetc at SLAC (the code for this can also be found at the link above.)
+- A 160 MHz output version of the emulator has also been designed to setup communication between the RD53A emulator and the RCE-RD53A projetc at SLAC (the code for this can also be found at the link above).
+For more information about RCE go to this link https://twiki.cern.ch/twiki/bin/view/Atlas/RCEDevelopmentLab.
-- A copy of the project has been made that runs in vivado 2017.4.
-This version of the project also has updated trigger behavior.
 - Information on the installation of YARR and using YARR can be found here https://yarr.readthedocs.io/en/latest/.
 - A block diagram of the system can be seen below.